PlaySatlantis/Satlantis/README.md

 - [x]  fix protection of orbiters
 - [x]  last pos should not be saved when players are dead
 - [x]  increase pos save time to 45 s
+- [x]  replace transparent map borders with glass

+- []  replace hunger mod with hunger_ng
+- []  limit hunger in lobby
 - []  fix hunger in arenas
 - []  increase movement speed in arenas
-- []  replace transparent map borders with glass
-- []  replace hunger mod with hunger_ng
-- []  limit hunger in lobby